Atril33/microverse-capstone-01/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank the Microverse curriculum.
+I would like to thank the Microverse curriculum, and [Cindy Shin in Behance](https://www.behance.net/adagio07) for providing the template of the design.

 <!-- FAQ (optional) -->